 Ten years ago, bringing an Israeli representative to our community to deepen the connections between Northern Virginians and Israel was just a dream.
 Thanks to the vision and financial support of several dedicated community leaders and the efforts and commitment of the Center, the JCCNV-Jewish Agency for Israel (JAFI) Community Shlichim Program was launched in 2007.

-Over the past ten years, we have been fortunate to host six creative and passionate shlichim: Shiri Rahamim (2007-2009), Michaela Cohen (2009-2011), Yael Ingel (2011-2013), Ido Rakovsky (2013-2014), Dana Kalishov (2014-2015), and Na'ama Gold (2015-2017).
+Over the past eleven years, we have been fortunate to host seven creative and passionate shlichim: Shiri Rahamim (2007-2009), Michaela Cohen (2009-2011), Yael Ingel (2011-2013), Ido Rakovsky (2013-2014), Dana Kalishov (2014-2015), Na'ama Gold (2015-2017), and Liat Lisha (2017-2018).
 Each representative brought a unique perspective to the position and became a valued member of our community.
 Whether teaching a weekly Café Ivrit at a synagogue, helping to coordinate a community wide Yom HaShoah program, facilitating discussions at the Jewish Film Festival, developing Israel programming on the campus of George Mason University, or having meaningful one-on-one conversations about Israeli society with community members, our shlichim have a proven track record of connecting Israel to our community.

 The JCCNV would like to thank the following families, synagogues, and agencies who have generously committed or given funds to support the Shiri Rahamim Shlichut Program*: